The benefits of establishing a fund at Parasol are many. Here's just a few:

 Establishing your personal donor fund at Parasol is easy.
 Here’s how:

-Aaron Moore, Chair: Former Chief Technology Officer and Board Member of Zephyr Associates
+Aaron Moore, Chair: Former Chief Technology Officer and Board Member of Zephyr Associates, a leading provider of investment analysis software

 David Hardie: Chairman and CEO of Hallador Investment Advisors, Inc.